 Willis’ college football career

-Despite heading into the 2021 college football season as a red-hot quarterback candidate for the NFL Draft, Willis’ shot to play QB at the college level would require patience.
+Despite heading into the 2021 college football season as a red-hot QB candidate for the NFL Draft, Willis’ shot to play quarterback at the college level would require patience.
 Auburn had also landed highly rated JUCO quarterback Jarrett Stidham, and Willis’ opportunities were few and far between in 2017.